QwenLM/Qwen-Agent/benchmark/README.md

 - `--eval-code-exec-only`: Only evaluate code executable rate
 - `--gen-exec-only`: Only generate and execuate code without calculating evaluation metrics.
 - `--gen-only`: Only generate without execuating code and calculating evaluation metrics.
-- `--vis-judger`: The model to judge the result correctness for `Visualization` task.
-It is set to `gpt-4-vision-preview` by default in version 20231206, and `Qwen-vl-chat` has been deprecated.
+- `--vis-judger`: The model to judge the result correctness for `Visualization` task which can be one of `gpt-4-vision-preview`, `qwen-vl-chat`, `qwen-vl-plus`.
+It is set to `gpt-4-vision-preview` by default in the version 20231206, and `Qwen-vl-chat` has been deprecated.